- Can the Mexican Government confiscate my land?

 Is a document for a person who intends to permanently reside in Mexico, with qualifications only slightly more stringent than temporary resident status.
 After four years of successfully meeting the requirements of Temporary Resident Visa (including restricted time out of Mexico), one may apply for "Inmigrado" status, which allows you to enjoy most of the rights and privileges of Mexican citizen, the primary exception being the right to vote.
 Inmigrado status does not require you give up your native citizenship, but holders may freely work and remain in Mexico without annual renewals of immigration paper.

 Yes, you can sell to either a Mexican national, or Non-Mexican Foreigner.
 A Non- Mexican would also be required to set up a bank trust.
-The Buyer.

 The Trust is a legal substitute for fee simple ownership, but in many cases, the Trustee is the legal holder of the property.
 As Beneficiary, you have the right to sell your property without restriction.
 You may also transfer your rights to a third party or pass it on to named heirs.